allgreed/kasprowicz.pro/content/posts/computer-aided.md

 - like seriously, what's wrong with velcro to justify a 2-piece modular system?
 - all of that adds to the price and can fail when you least expect it

-There was one thought going through my head:
+There was one thought going through my head, the most important words a man can say:
-> I can do better
+> I will do better

 ## Proof of Concept